Who We Are

 The Antibacterial Resistance Leadership Group (ARLG) consists of more than 50 leading experts working together to combat the antibacterial resistance crisis and improve patient care.
 We accomplish this goal through a scientific agenda that prioritizes areas of unmet needs, innovates clinical trial design, and informs practice-changing guidelines.

 Created in 2013, ARLG receives its funding from the National Institute of Allergy and Infectious Diseases of the National Institutes of Health.
-It is facilitated by the Duke Clinical Research Institute and works under the thought leadership of an executive committee and two principal investigators: Vance Fowler, MD, of Duke University, and Henry “Chip” Chambers, MD, of University of California, San Francisco.
+It is facilitated by the Duke Clinical Research Institute and works under the thought leadership of an executive committee, four component centers, and two principal investigators: Vance Fowler, MD, of Duke University, and Henry “Chip” Chambers, MD, of University of California, San Francisco.

 To PRIORITIZE, DESIGN and EXECUTE

 public health threat of antibacterial resistance.